scala/docs.scala-lang/_sips/sips/2017-09-20-opaque-types.md

 and that `val x: Logarithm = Logarithm(1e7)` is instead `val x: Double = Logarithm.apply(1e7)`.

-Value classes can rewrite many instances `Logarithm` in terms of `Double`, including local variables, method parameters, return types, and most fields.
+Value classes can rewrite many instances of `Logarithm` in terms of `Double`, including local variables, method parameters, return types, and most fields.
 SIP-15 lays out the exact circumstances when these rules occur, and extension methods ensure that boxing and unboxing